-The Target: BPTM Recognition Program celebrates provider practices and health care systems that treat patients with hypertension for achieving BP control rates at or above 70% or completing evidence-based interventions within the populations they serve.
+The Target: BPTM Recognition Program celebrates provider practices and health care systems that treat patients with hypertension for achieving BP control rates at or above 70% or completing evidence-based interventions within their populations.
 These achievements will ultimately reduce the number of Americans who suffer heart attacks and strokes.

-Congratulations to the nearly 1,900 health care organizations that served patients with HTN and participated in the program in for the 2023 calendar year (TargetBP, 2024).
+Congratulations to the nearly 1,900 health care organizations that served patients with HTN and participated in the program for the 2023 calendar year (TargetBP, 2024).

-2024 awardees include:
+In 2024, awardees included: